 Refer to the following guidelines for proper use of the campaign logo and artwork.

 The Pacific University Boxer logo is to accompany the campaign logo on your correspondence, presentations and campaign collateral.
-Exceptions — Contact Marketing & Communications for exceptions.
+Exceptions?
+Contact Marketing & Communications.

 Campaign LEAD ON Logo

 The Lead On logo is displayed in various versions and colors for different uses.
 PNG files are bitmap files with transparent backgrounds — for colored backgrounds and for digital displays.
 Use the provided size or smaller; do not enlarge as it will pixelate when enlarged.
 EPS files are vector files that can be reduced or enlarged without compromising integrity.

 - 2-color — Black & Boxer Red | png | eps